nice-digital/cookie-banner/README.md

 2. Open the project folder with [VSCode](https://code.visualstudio.com/)
 3. Install the recommend VSCode extensions
    1. VSCode should prompt you to do this as we include an [extensions.json](.vscode/extensions.json)
-4. Run `npm start` to run the project locally TODO
+4. Run `npm start` to run the project locally on http://localhost:8089/
    1. Or use the built in VSCode JavaScript debugging TODO
-5. View http://localhost:TODO to view the development site in a browser.
+5. View http://localhost:8089 to view the development site in a browser.

 ### Commands